 A small number of customers account for, and are expected to continue to account for, a substantial portion of Griffon's consolidated revenue.
 Approximately 13% of consolidated revenue and 51% of the PPC segment revenue for the year ended September 30, 2016 was generated from P&G. Home Depot, Lowe's, Menards and Bunnings are significant customers of HBP with Home Depot accounting for approximately 13% of consolidated revenue and 24% of HBP's revenue for the year ended September 30, 2016.
 The U.S. Government and its agencies and subcontractors, including Lockheed Martin and Boeing, is a significant customer of Telephonics, and accounts for approximately 16% of consolidated revenue and 70% of Telephonics segment revenue, inclusive of sales made through Lockheed Martin and Boeing where Telephonics serves as a subcontractor; Lockheed Martin and Boeing each represent less than 10% of consolidated revenue inclusive of such sales to the U.S. Government.
 Future operating results will continue to substantially depend on the success of Griffon's largest customers, as well as Griffon's relationship with them.
 Orders from these customers are subject to fluctuation and may be reduced materially due to changes in customer needs or other factors.
-Any reduction or delay in sales of products to one or more of these customers could significantly reduce Griffon's revenue.
-Griffon's operating results will also depend on successfully developing relationships with additional key customers.
+Any reduction or delay in sales of products to one or more of these customers.
 Griffon cannot assure that its largest customers will be retained or that additional key customers will be recruited.
 Also, HBP and PPC extend credit to their customers, which exposes them to credit risk.
 HBP's largest customer accounted for approximately 26% and 14% of HBP's and Griffon's net accounts receivable as of September 30, 2016, respectively.
-PPC largest customer accounted for approximately 31% and 7% of PPC and Griffon's net accounts receivable as of September 30, 2016, respectively.
-If either of these customers were to become insolvent or otherwise unable to pay its debts, the financial condition, results of operations and cash flows of the respective segments and Griffon could be adversely affected.
+PPC largest customer accounted for approximately 26% and 14% of HBP's and Griffon's net accounts receivable as of September 30, 2016, respectively.
+If either of these customers were to become insolvent or otherwise unable to pay its debts, the financial condition, results of operations and cash flows of the respective segments and Griffon could be adversely